virgaux/pandoras-vox/README.md

 - **NO DOWNTIME SINCE THERE IS A LOCAL HISTORY, 24/7 botting is real!**
 - Highly customizable based on how the user want how the bot plays.
 - Have an access on your local history cards statistics.
 You will know which cards to rent/buy for your bot to perform better!
-- **Multithreading is now available**.
-Can play bot up to 2 instance.
-- **Autorent** - bot will automatically rent starter cards based on what focus the account have.

 ![Capture](https://user-images.githubusercontent.com/89733547/152325385-0da533fb-a5de-4e84-9446-d705cd1c2b63.PNG)